 Manners go a long way, and that's true both onboard and off.
 Thank you will go a long way and if something not right, talk to the crew politely and they will help you to sort it out.
-The team are paid for their service so that they will carry out their duties regardless, but if you display manners and be polite, they will often go above and beyond to make your occasion extra special.
+The team is paid for their service so that they will carry out their duties regardless, but if you display manners and be polite, they will often go above and beyond to make your occasion extra special.

 You can have as much fun as you like but bear in mind you're on a yacht, surrounded by a body of water.
 Don't jump from the boat while it's moving, don't lean too far over the edge, and overall, be careful.
 Listen to the safety briefings also.
 The crew should go over the regulations at the beginning, so make sure you listen to what they say and respect the rules.
 The rules are there to protect you and your guests.

 If you are booking a boat charter for a party, make sure you plan.
 Sort out menus and dietary requirements, discover whether you need to bring anything, ask your broker to help with decorations, etc. So this will ensure your charter runs smoothly and the crew can prepare for any specific requirements.

 Don't do anything illegal while onboard.
 The crew will have to report it, and the yacht will probably get seized by the authorities.
 Just because you are off-land, the laws still apply.
 Likewise, ensure all guests adhere to the alcohol age limit and smoke only where permitted.
 Ask the crew about smoking as there will often be specific areas where this is allowed.

 Toilet systems onboard boats are more delicate and need to be treated with caution.
 There should be signs or instructions but generally, make sure you don't flush anything other than toilet paper down the toilet.
 You don't want the toilet situation to ruin your charter or the accommodation.
 Plus, it's a costly problem to fix, and you will more than likely receive the bill.